shred/acme4j/README.md

 Known issues:

-* Only implements ACME v2 up to [draft 07](https://tools.ietf.org/html/draft-ietf-acme-acme-07)
+* Only implements ACME v2 up to [draft 07](https://tools.ietf.org/html/draft-ietf-acme-acme-07).
-* Documentation is incomplete and partially outdated
-* The API is still subject to change
+* The API is still subject to change, if required by future drafts.
-* The example is not functional at the moment
-* Integration tests do not fully cover all functions
+* Integration tests do not fully cover all functions.
+The standard methods for creating an account, ordering, and downloading a certificate are tested.
+Other methods are not tested yet, and may not work as expected.

 ## Usage